Melanie C: 2004–2006: Red Girl Records and Beautiful Intentions

-In support of the album, she embarked at Beautiful Intentions Tour, starting on 16 April in O2 Academy Birmingham, in London, and travelling for twenty-five dates across Europe and Asia.
-On 1 August, "Better Alone" was released only in the UK as the second single, but did not enter the charts due to the single being available online.
-"First Day of My Life" was released as single on 30 September in Australia and Europe – except in the UK.
+In support of the album, she embarked on tke Beautiful Intentions Tour, starting on 16 April in the O2 Academy Birmingham, In London, and travelling for twenty-five dates across Europe and Asia.
+On 1 August, "Better Alone" was released in the UK only as the second single, but it did not enter the charts due to the single being available online.
+"First Day of My Life" was released as a single on 30 September in Australia and Europe – but not in the UK.
 The song was not included in the original version of the album, only in the 2006 re-released version, becoming the second international single from Beautiful Intentions.
-Originally been recorded by Italian tenor Andrea Bocelli, with lyrics in Italian as "Un Nuovo Giorno" for his 2004 eponymous album Andrea.
-The song peaked at number 1 in Spain, Germany, Switzerland and Portugal, number 2 in Austria, and in the top 30 in Norway, France and Denmark.
-On 24 February 2006, "Better Alone" was released in Australia and Europe as the third official single, after a limited release in the UK the previous year.
+It was originally to have been recorded by Italian tenor Andrea Bocelli, with lyrics (in Italian) as "Un Nuovo Giorno" for his 2004 eponymous album Andrea.
+The song peaked at number 1 in Spain, Germany, Switzerland and Portugal, number 2 in Austria, and it was in the top 30 in Norway, France and Denmark.
+On 24 February 2006, "Better Alone" was released in Australia and Europe as the third official single, after a limited release in the UK over the previous year.
 The song entered the charts in some countries, peaked at thirty-six in Italy and thirty-three in Switzerland.
 On 3 April, the album was re-released, including "First Day of My Life" and the music video.
-In 2006, Chisholm released her first live DVD, Live Hits, recorded on 31 August 2006 at the Bridge in South East, London.
+In 2006, Chisholm released her first live DVD, Live Hits, recorded on 31 August 2006 at the Bridge in southeast London.
 The DVD peaked at number 10.